staticvariablejames/cookie-connoisseur/README.md

 -   `customURLs`: `{url: string}[]`
         List of URLs that are handled in the same way as Cookie Clicker files.
-        These files are downloaded by `npx fetch-cookie-clicker-files` and the local copy is used used by Cookie Connoisseur whenever that URL is requested.
+        If they are missing, these files are downloaded to `.cookie-connoisseur` in the first time they are needed, and the local copy is used used afterwards whenever that URL is requested.
+        Alternatively,
+        you can download all these files at once by running `npx cookie-connoisseur fetch`.

 -   `localFiles`: `{url: string, path: string}[]`
         List of URLs that are redirected to local files.